karminkarmen/game-of-life/README.md

 # game-of-life

-A Javascript implementation of Conway's Game of Life. (under construction)
+A Javascript implementation of Conway's Game of Life.

 **Technologies: HTML, CSS, JS**